PhoenixStardash/VerucaviaGameSDK/README.md

 # Verucavia: New Age Official Game SDK
 Welcome to the repository for my SDK!

-Compiled binaries can be found [here](http://verucaviagame.ddns.net:90/files/apps/release/VerucaviaGameSDK-2.2_release.7z)
+If you're too lazy to do any thing below, Compiled binaries can be found [here](http://verucaviagame.ddns.net:90/files/apps/release/VerucaviaGameSDK-2.2_release.7z)

 # Getting Started
 ### Pre-Requisies